-- Arduino Mega (x2). - LoRa shields from Dragino (x2). - Give the characteristics of the Arduino you are using: model, number of pins, type of pins, memory sizes, etc. - Give the main characteristics of the LoRa shield from Dragino (www.dragino.com). - What type of Antenna are you using?
-Explain the corresponding characteristics. - Give an estimated cost of your platform.
+- Arduino Mega or Arduino Duemilanove (x2). - LoRa shields from Dragino (x2). - Give the characteristics of the Arduino you are using: model, number of pins, type of pins, memory sizes, etc. - Give the main characteristics of the LoRa shield from Dragino (www.dragino.com). - What type of Antenna are you using?
+Explain the corresponding characteristics. - Give an estimated cost of your devices.